 1990s Subway station pedestrian planning studies and principles (Grand Central, Times Square, multiple stations in the Bronx and Queens)

-1990 Developed the plan to widen the sidewalk on 6th Avenue by 3 feet!
+1990 Successfully made the case for widening the sidewalk on 6th Avenue by 3 feet!

 1991 Developed public space improvement principles for Section 8 public housing.

-1993 New York Times profile on Fred Kent as “One Who Would Like To See Most Architects Hit The road”
+1993 New York Times Week-In-Review profiled Fred Kent as “One Who Would Like To See Most Architects Hit The Road”

-1998 Led Rockefeller Brothers Foundation-funded Astor Place/Cooper Square study and community plan developing a vision (including a photosimulation used in presentations by NYC DOT) for the space along the lines of what is currently planned.
+1998 Led Rockefeller Brothers Foundation-funded Astor Place/Cooper Square study and community plan developing a vision for the space along the lines of what is currently being implemented.

-1999 Worked with Partnerships for Parks to create model Placemaking processes, plans and organizational development for Morningside Park and King Park and with the JM Kaplan Fund.
+1999 Worked with Partnerships for Parks to create model Placemaking processes, plans and organizational development for Morningside Park with the JM Kaplan Fund.

 2002 Brought hundreds of market managers to NYC, for one of our International Public Markets Conferences, to experience the city’s burgeoning markets movement.